Español

 The Judge served in the felony, research and appeals and juvenile division where he was Deputy Chief of the Juvenile Division of the D.A.'s office (14 years service in the Juvenile Division).
 He served as Executive Assistant District Attorney from 2007 to 2013.
 Also, he was appointed to Governor Jindal's transition team as a member of the Youth Development Panel of the Crime and Public Safety Advisory Council.
 Judge Burmaster served on the Board of Directors for the Friends of the Jefferson Child Advocacy Center as President, is President of the German American Cultural Center, past President of the Marrero Lions Club, is a past member of the Jefferson CASA Advisory Board, and is a member of the Louisiana Bar Association.
 Also, he was a member of the Louisiana District Attorney's Association where he has served as Second-Vice President from 2007 to 2013.

-He is currently serving as the President of the Louisiana Council of Juvenile and Family Court Judges.
+He is past President of the Louisiana Council of Juvenile and Family Court Judges.
 He is a member of the Louisiana District Judges Association.
 He is immediate past President of the Fifth Circuit Judges Association, is a member of the Judicial Division of the American Bar Association, the National Council of Juvenile and Family Court Judges, the American Judges Association and both the National and Louisiana Association of Drug Court Professionals.

 Judge Burmaster is married to the former Maria Ribando who is a dentist with a private practice in Marrero.
-They have 3 sons, John, Barron, and Andrew.
-They reside in Crown Point.
+They have 3 sons, They reside in Jefferson Parish.